-The Cardinal newspaper, the student owned newspaper, is issued 13 times per year at the Mount Vernon Campus.
+The Cardinal newspaper is the student-owned newspaper at the Mount Vernon Campus.
 As a participant on the student newspaper staff, you can learn and practice news gathering, interviewing and writing skills, editing and proofreading, selling and creating display advertising, taking and processing photographs, using a scanner, and learning page design and layout.
-The Cardinal uses Adobe Creative Suite Photoshop and InDesign design and layout software, the industry standard.

-The Cardinal has a paid editor and assistant positions.
+The Cardinal has an editor and assistant positions.
 The Cardinal Newspaper accepts student submissions, regardless of involvement with the program, although not all submissions may be selected for printing due to space considerations.
-A Journalism class is offered concurrently with newspaper production schedule.